T-Loibl/hangman889/README.md

 ## Usage Instructions

-Run the file in terminal using the command line `python milestone_5.py` and follow the sunsequent prompts.
+Run the file in terminal using the command line `python milestone_5.py` and follow the subsequent prompts.
 Alternatively the code can be run in a notebook such as Jupyter or Google Collab.

 ## File Structure of the project